algobulls/algobulls_help_site/docs/member/faq.md

 **Note** - Please note that you will be charged for using these services, to get these charges waived off you can purchase a package with AlgoBulls instead.

-Start Live Trading on AlgoBulls, <a href="https://app.algobulls.com/marketplace/category/retail">explore strategies</a>!
+Start Live Trading on AlgoBulls, [explore strategies](https://app.algobulls.com/marketplace/category/retail)!

 ### iii.
 Will I be charged for Live trading?
 Yes, Live Trading services on AlgoBulls are chargeable.
-To ensure you don’t incur additional charges, you can subscribe to one of our <a href="https://app.algobulls.com/wallet?defaultCategory=smartPlans">AlgoBulls packages</a>.
+To ensure you don’t incur additional charges, you can subscribe to one of our [AlgoBulls packages](https://app.algobulls.com/wallet?defaultCategory=smartPlans).

 Other services that you can use without any additional charges:
 * Adding a strategy from the Choose Strategy Marketplace